First Knight

-First Knight is a 1995 medieval film based on Arthurian legend, directed by Jerry Zucker.
+First Knight is a 1995 medieval historical drama film based on Arthurian legend, directed by Jerry Zucker.
 It stars Sean Connery as King Arthur, Richard Gere as Lancelot, Julia Ormond as Guinevere and Ben Cross as Malagant.

 The film follows the rogue Lancelot's romance with Lady Guinevere of Leonesse, who is to marry King Arthur of Camelot, while the land is threatened by the renegade knight Malagant.
 The film is noteworthy within Arthurian cinema for its absence of magical elements, its drawing on the material of Chrétien de Troyes for plot elements and the substantial age difference between Arthur and Guinevere.

 Plot

 King Arthur of Camelot, victorious from his wars, has dedicated his reign to promoting justice and peace and now wishes to marry.
 However, Malagant, a former Knight of the Round Table, desires the throne for himself.

 Lancelot, a vagabond and skilled swordsman, duels in small villages for money.
 He attributes his skill to his lack of concern whether he lives or dies.
 Guinevere the young ruler of Lyonesse, decides to marry King Arthur out of admiration and for security against Malagant, who has been raiding local villages under the guise of "upholding the law."

 While traveling, Lancelot chances by Guinevere's carriage on the way to Camelot, and spoils Malagant's ambush meant to kidnap her.
 He falls in love with her, but she refuses his advances.
-Though Lancelot urges her to follow her heart, she remains bound by duty.
+Though Lancelot urges Guinevere to follow her heart, she remains bound by duty.
 She is subsequently reunited with her escort.

 Later, Lancelot arrives in Camelot and successfully navigates an obstacle course on the prospect of a kiss from Guinevere, though he instead kisses her hand.
 He also wins an audience with her husband-to-be, Arthur.
 Impressed by his courage and struck by his recklessness and freewheeling, he shows him the Round Table, symbolizing a life of service and brotherhood, and warns him that a man "who fears nothing is a man who loves nothing".

 That night, Malagant's henchmen arrive at Camelot and kidnap Guinevere.
 She is tied up and carried off to his headquarters, where she is held hostage.
 Lancelot follows, posing as a messenger from Camelot.
 He requests to see Guinevere alive before he delivers the message, then overpowers the guards and escapes with her.
 Once again, Lancelot tries to win her heart, but is unsuccessful.
 On the return journey, it is revealed that he was orphaned and rendered homeless after bandits attacked his village, and has been wandering ever since.